 In 1870 Jacob Wrey Mould was brought in to redesign the interiors and a year later, faced with numerous complaints about the stench and “great insecurity and danger,” the beloved menagerie was moved out.

 Although the building survived the threat, the Parks Department offices left the Arsenal in 1914, moving to the new Municipal Building downtown.
-The building sat neglected and essentially empty, other than the weather instruments on the roof.
-In 1916 the Department considered razing the building, although nothing was done.
-Instead it sat for nearly a decade decaying.
+The building sat neglected and essentially vacant, other than the weather instruments on the roof.
+In 1916 the Department considered razing the building, but, instead, it sat for nearly a decade decaying.

-In 1922 The New York Times, which had once so vigorously condemned the Armory, lamented “New York does not destroy its old monuments, it ignores them.
-Such has been the fate of one of the oldest structures devoted to public uses in the territory north of Fifty-ninth Street–the Armory in Central Park.
+In 1922, The New York Times, which had once so vigorously condemned the Armory, lamented “New York does not destroy its old monuments, it ignores them.
+Such has been the fate of one of the oldest structures devoted to public uses in the territory north of Fifty-ninth Street–the Armory in Central Park."
+The article continued:

 A decade later Commissioner Robert Moses supervised yet another complete conversion of the structure installing his office and command center here.
 Sandblasting removed decades of paint from the brick and the military-themed details–the entrance door’s cannon balls and drums, and the cast iron rifle stair balusters–were added.
-WPA artist Allen Saalburg adorned the interior walls with historically-themed murals.
+WPA artist Allen Saalburg replaced Jacob Wrey Mould's interior ornamentation with with historically-themed murals.